LANDTexture: Alumni Accolades

 Project updates and career developments from Landscape Architecture program alumni.

-Alum Leads MSU Land Use and Strategic Plan | Steve Troost, Class of 1982
+LA Alum Leads MSU Land Use and Strategic Plan | Steve Troost, Class of 1982

-Listen to an extensive discussion about future planning at MSU's campuses.
-Bob Chipman’s submittal notes “Steve makes all of us LA alumni proud with his clarity, expertise and insights!”
+“Steve makes all of us LA alumni proud with his clarity, expertise and insights!”

 Exceptional Emerging Professional Award | Abigail Reimel, Class of 2018

-Abigail Reimel, ASLA was awarded the National ASLA Emerging Professional Medal for 2023.
-Abigail is a Florida-based landscape architect licensed in both Florida and Washington State working at the multi-disciplinary firm WGI.
 Originally from Michigan, Abigail attended Michigan State University where she earned a degree in Landscape Architecture.
-During her time at Michigan State, Abigail forged a path to serve as a member of the inaugural National Student Advisory Committee.
+During her time at MSU, Abigail forged a path to serve as a member of the inaugural National Student Advisory Committee.
 In her second year with the committee, she was elected as the National Student Representative to the ASLA Board of Trustees.
 In this role, Abigail coordinated with state chapters for the development of better engagement practices with student chapters through direct contact and support.
 These practices came with a focus on lending a voice to issues faced by students and emerging professionals on a national level, targeted recruitment for increasing diversity across young professional groups, and creating tangible value in membership.
-She has been involved with numerous ASLA national committees over the past six years leveraging her experiences to better serve her home chapter in Florida.
-Within the Florida Chapter, Abigail was selected for the 2022 Exceptional Emerging Professional award and elected to her current term serving as the ASLA Florida Member at Large for Leadership & Membership.

 Exciting Commissions and an Award | Deb Guenther, Class of 1982

 Sea2City, a design challenge in Vancouver BC to explore sea level rise design in False Creek through the lens of decolonizing the design process, has been recognized with an Award of Excellence and as Project of the Year by the Canada Society of Landscape Architects.
-Mithun worked with Indigenous cultural advisors from Musqueam, Squamish and Tsleil-Watuth Nations to co-design a vision for shared land management of a restored shoreline that builds a culture of adaptation through the dynamic relationships between people, land and water. https://www.csla-aapc.ca/awards/2024-awards-excellence
+Mithun worked with Indigenous cultural advisors from Musqueam, Squamish and Tsleil-Watuth Nations to co-design a vision for shared land management of a restored shoreline that builds a culture of adaptation through the dynamic relationships between people, land and water.
+Learn more here: https://www.csla-aapc.ca/awards/2024-awards-excellence

 Multi-Generational Collaboration: Hidden Creek Park West - Portland, OR | Mary Lou Iverson, Class of 1957 and Laurie DeVos, Class of 1994

 The project that brought them together is Hidden Creek Park West, a new community park designed to be as inclusive and engaging as possible for everyone in the community, including people with differing sensory, physical, and cognitive needs.
 A large focus of the park is a fenced 1-acre playground, which has unique playground elements, including a custom wood forest giant named Oro, who is 20’ from the ground to toes.
 Oro contains opportunities for open-ended, creative play for children of all ages and abilities, including climbing, sliding, resting in hammocks, chalkboards, and just hanging out.
 Due to the uniqueness of Oro, DeVos opted to pull in a third-party independent playground risk consultant and was delighted to find out at their first meeting that Iverson was also a MSU graduate.
-The two Spartans plan to keep the friendship going at future Portland, Oregon MSU alumni get-togethers.
+The two Spartans plan to keep the friendship going at future Portland, Oregon MSU alumni get-togethers!

 Promotion | Dan Lord, Class of 2000